When President Obama opens his yap, occasionally he says something

 horn reminiscent of early fusion Miles Davis or Eddie Henderson’s work

-in the Herbie Hancock Sextet.10 Blanchard’s performance
+in the Herbie Hancock Sextet.10 Blanchard’s performance also

 A friend, let’s call him Jake, called to see if I’d be interested in